Since our founding, Hermann J. Wiemer Vineyard has approached the health of our vineyards as the most vital component of winemaking.

 Beneficial Flora in Adjacent Fields

-Through the years this approach has led to a focused ecological engagement where we consider the larger needs of our surroundings as well as the specific needs of each vineyard, lot, and even individual vines.
+Through the years this approach has led to focused ecological engagement where we consider the larger needs of our surroundings as well as the specific needs of each vineyard, lot, and even individual vines.
 We adhere to unique farming methods that focus not solely on our vineyards but on the totality of our farm, promoting biodiversity in adjacent fields, forests, and meadows, while utilizing cover crops, beneficials, and homeopathic teas and preparations.
 These practices encourage stronger, more resilient vineyards, and in turn better wines.

 We farm distinct vineyard sites that lie on the western and eastern slopes of Seneca Lake.